CavitationDetection/HKG/README.md

 - generate_word_embedding.py is the generation of word embeddings for the target classes (e.g. GloVe, GoogleNews, FastText and so on).
 - Execute train.py

+## Test dataset
-- Download datasets from [here](https://drive.google.com/drive/folders/1eejPrqM2hWPxSfb0gUhu-F4FD0rhO7sp?usp=sharing) and place test signals in the subdirectories of ./Data/Test/
+Download datasets from [here](https://drive.google.com/drive/folders/1eejPrqM2hWPxSfb0gUhu-F4FD0rhO7sp?usp=sharing) and place test signals in the subdirectories of ./Data/Test/